 JourneyPure At The River specializes in providing an enhanced medical model of addiction treatment.
 If you’re struggling with drug or alcohol addiction, we can help you get the treatment you need to begin living your life to the fullest.

 Our program includes inpatient and outpatient rehabs, with special treatment options for patients suffering from a dual diagnosis of substance abuse and a mental health condition such as depression or anxiety.
 Music therapy, songwriting therapy, art therapy, adventure therapy, and equine therapy are offered as part of our commitment to using experiential therapy to promote lifelong recovery.

 Seeking help for substance abuse disorders can be scary, especially if you’re worried about the financial implications.
 However, JourneyPure At The River accepts most insurance policies and will work with you to verify your benefits before treatment begins.
-We also partner with Prosper HealthCare Lending to help offset any uncovered costs incurred during treatment.
 Please call us at (615) 900-2444 to learn more about our options for recovery support in Tennessee.